Yarn‑Dyed Stripes vs Piece‑Dyed Solids: Colorfastness & Reorder Consistency

 dull or washed-out stripes

-Yarn‑dyed fabrics excel here because the color is integrated deep within the fiber — not just sitting on the surface.
+Yarn-dyed fabrics tend to excel here because the color is integrated deep within the fiber — not only sitting on the surface.

 For brands positioning around quality, visual consistency, and durability, this difference shows up in customer feedback and returns — not just in lab tests.